WSB98/Shardkiller/README.md

 Please keep in mind that there is no GUI for this program, and it is operated through a CLI.

+# Usage

+You do not need to understand Python to use this program; however, you will need Python installed on your machine.
+You can download [here](https://www.python.org/downloads/) if you do not.
+As previously stated, it is operated through a CLI with a basic menu navigated with numeric inputs.
+Bad inputs should not crash the program, if they do, please report it in the issues section.
+The intended behavior when a bad input is entered is to send the user back to the main menu.

 # Dependencies

 The only dependency within the program is [PySpellchecker](https://pypi.org/project/pyspellchecker/) which is used for finding misspelled words that are not